I’m an audio and text journalist based in Washington DC.

 I was 2023 winner of the Daniel Schorr Journalism Prize, awarded to a rising public media journalist 35 years of age or younger.
 I also received the 2022 Shorenstein Journalism Award for her overall reporting on the Asia Pacific.

-My human rights coverage has been shortlisted by the British Journalism Awards in 2018 and won two Human Rights Press awards.
-My radio coverage of the coronavirus epidemic in China was recognized by the National Headliners Award.
-I also spearheaded coverage that has won two Gracie Awards.
-She was also named a Livingston Award finalist in 2021.
+My human rights coverage has won two Human Rights Press awards.
+I also spearheaded coverage that has won two Gracie Awards and was also named a Livingston Award finalist in 2021.

 I’m a proud graduate of Duke University with a dual B.A. degree from Duke's Sanford School in Asian and Middle Eastern studies and in public policy.